 Dozens of traditional homes along with real working windmills have been brought to the community over the past century, luring nearly one million visitors to the area every single year.

 Another popular one is De Gekroonde Poelenburg, which is literally a standout thanks to its lime-green facade.
-Some of the windmills are open to visitors for a small admission charge, which includes the chance to walk up to a viewing platform to look out over the bright-blue lake.
+Some of the windmills are open to visitors for a small admission fee, which includes the chance to walk up to a viewing platform to look out over the bright-blue lake.

 Once visitors get their fill of all the culinary delights, they can walk it off with a jaunt through the trails that wind through the marsh surrounding the windmills.
 In true Dutch fashion, bike rentals are also available.

-How to get there: It’s about a half hour drive by car from Amsterdam, or 40 minutes each way by bus from Amsterdam’s Central Station. #391 comes every 15 minutes, and costs 5€ per person each way.
-Tickets can be purchased from the driver.
-It’s also possible to bike from Amsterdam—while it may be far, at least it’s flat!
+How to get to Zaanse Schaans from Amsterdam by bus: It’s about a half hour drive by car from Amsterdam, or 40 minutes each way by bus from Amsterdam’s Central Station. #391 comes every 15 minutes, and tickets can be purchased from one of the kiosks or onboard from the driver with a debit or credit card.